The Hibiscus tree belongs to a group of flowering plants in the mallow family Malvaceae.

 #7 – Are Pests Attacking My Hibiscus?

-If leaves turn yellow and take on a mottled appearance with signs of injury on the undersides of the leaves, it is because of the infestation of spider mites.
+If leaves turn yellow, show sooty mold, and take on a mottled appearance with signs of injury on the undersides of the leaves, it is because of the pests insect infestation from – spider mites, scale insects, mealybug, and hibiscus aphids.

 Learn more about Spider Mites on Hibiscus Plants